SpiNNakerManchester/network_tester/docs/source/getting_started.rst

     Unlike the experimental parameters, the set of recorded metrics is fixed for the whole experiment and cannot be changed within groups.
-Further, individual nets, vertices or router's metrics cannot be enabled and disabled individually.
-Note, however, that
+Further, individual flows, cores or router's metrics cannot be enabled and disabled individually.
+Note, however, that :py:attr:`~Experiment.record_interval` is
-    :py:attr:`~Experiment.record_interval` is an experimental parameter and
-    thus *can* be set independently for each group.
+    an experimental parameter and thus *can* be set independently for each group.

 Running the experiment and plotting results